iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

-After that, it turns into the already familiar zero counting machine with one addition: getting a digit divisible by $a^{c-r}$ takes you back to the start of the $purple$ chain.
+After that, it turns into the already familiar zero counting machine with one addition: getting a digit divisible by $a^{c-r}$ takes you back to the start of the suffix-checking chain,
 $$ \begin{aligned}
 \delta(\cb{0}, 0) &= \cb{0} \\
 \delta(\cb{s}, 0) &= \cb{s - 1} \\